-The outline of this work is as follows.
-In Section 2, we describe the PDE formulation considered in the paper, introduce the stochastic Galerkin method, and discuss the iterative method for the stochastic Galerkin system.
-In section 3, our reduced basis stochastic Galerkin method is presented.
-Section 4 gives numerical results, and Section 5 concludes the paper.
+The outline of this work is as follows: In Section 2, we describe the PDE formulation considered in this study, introduce the stochastic Galerkin method, and discuss the iterative method used for solving the stochastic Galerkin system.
+In Section 3, we present our reduced basis stochastic Galerkin method.
+Section 4 provides the numerical results, and Section 5 concludes the paper.